The Rule of 12 In Golf

 It's all about the right approach and regular practice.
 If you're new to this technique, give yourself some time to get the hang of it.
 With consistent effort, you'll soon notice your chipping skills getting sharper, allowing you to tackle the greens with more confidence and skill.

-Keep practising, and before you know it, you’ll be chipping with the ease and expertise of a seasoned golfer.
+Keep practicing, and before you know it, you'll be chipping with the ease and expertise of a seasoned golfer.